XinyuKang22/APIsOverData/sections/010_getting_started.md

 http http://localhost:8080/[???] -v
 ```

-### Postgres
+### PostgreSQL

-Postgres doesn't offer a simple HTTP endpoint that would allow us to check it is ready to process requests.
+PostgreSQL doesn't offer a simple HTTP endpoint that would allow us to check it is ready to process requests.
 Instead, we need to execute a query against the database itself.

 The cli tool for doing this is `psql`.
 Assuming that you have it installed, craft a minimal query to check that postgresql is working: